-Included in the archived collections are materials that pertain to historical archaeological sites in Colorado.
-Restrictions on access to this collection are described in a procedure on "Restricted Access to Specialized Collection of Rare Materials Pertaining to Historical Archaeological Sites in Colorado."
+Included in the archived collections are materials that record historical archaeological sites in Colorado.
+Restrictions on access to these materials are described in 03.04.02.P2 Restricted Access to Materials Pertaining to Historical Archaeological Sites in Colorado.

-Access to these collections is determined by the Executive Director or his/her designee.
-Staff assistance is provided in using the collection's resources and in demonstrating handling and use of the materials.
+Access to these collections is determined by the Executive Director or their designee.
+Staff assistance is provided to patrons while using the collection's resources and to demonstrate proper handling and use of the materials.